 - Explore different learning styles and teaching methods and find what works for your student.
 This could be different for different subjects.

 How to Fund the Varying Interests and Hobbies of Gifted Kids

 Discerning Defiance from Cries for Help

 Often, executive function skills that are underdeveloped can look like willful disobedience.
-Executive function and self-regulator skills are the mental processes that enable us to plan, focus attention, remember instructions, and juggle multiple tasks successfully.
+Executive function and self-regulating skills are the mental processes that enable us to plan, focus attention, remember instructions, and juggle multiple tasks successfully.

 - Try and find out the root of the issue

-- Is this issue subject specific?
+- Is this issue subject-specific?
 If so, perhaps the method or curricula you are using is not a good fit.